izzat138/stm32helloworld/README.md

-# stm32switchread
+# stm32helloworld
-This repository documents the details of Reading Switch Inputs project on an STM32F103C8T6 MCU using STM32CubeIDE, an open-source C/C++ development platform for STM32 microcontrollers and microprocessors.
+This repository documents the details of the UART project on STM32F103C8T6 MCU together with the STM32CubeIDE, an open-source C/C++ development platform for STM32 microcontrollers and microprocessors.

-We are required to program an STM32 MCU using open-source STM32CubeIDE in C language to control the speed of the Knight Rider pattern using DIP switch.
+We are required to program an STM32 MCU using open-source STM32CubeIDE in C language to print the "Hello World" message and the value of the 4-bit DIP switch on the terminal once the switch value is changed.
 A C code is included in this repository for reference.

-stm32switchread contains the project that uses pins GPIOA-PIN0, GPIOA-PIN4, GPIOA-PIN6, GPIOA-PIN7, GPIOB-PIN0, GPIOB-PIN1, GPIOB-PIN10 and GPIOB-PIN11 to light up the LEDs with the Knight Rider pattern.
-In addition, the project use pins GPIOB-PIN12, GPIOB-PIN13, GPIOB-PIN14 and GPIOB-PIN15 to control the Knight Rider Speed.
-Value 0000 is the slowest speed while value 1111 is the fastest.
-The speed will only be updated when pin GPIOB-PIN4 is low.
+stm32helloworld contains the project that uses pins GPIOB-PIN12, GPIOB-PIN13, GPIOB-PIN14 and GPIOB-PIN15 to read DIP switch input and GPIOA-PIN9 and GPIOA-PIN10 as UART interface.
+Also, this project uses GPIOD-PIN0 and GPIOD-PIN1 for the oscillator.